K-stability and large complex structure limits: General argument

 \section{General argument}

-Suppose $\pi\!: (\mathcal{X}, [\omega_{\mathcal{X}}]) \to \PP^1$ is a smooth compactified toric K\"ahler test configuration for a toric K\"ahler manifold $(X, [\omega])$ of dimension $n$.
-Note that restricting to such test configurations is sufficient to test $K$-semistability in the toric case \cite{DervanRoss_Kstab}. \begin{rmk} The toric assumption is convenient for the present discussion but ideally one should be able to work with the general theta functions constructed in the Gross-Siebert programme \cite{GrossHackingSiebert_theta}.
-Indeed we do that in this paper for certain non-toric del Pezzos, as we explain in Section \ref{GeneralExmSec}. \end{rmk} Fixing a representative $\omega_{\mathcal{X}}$, let $m$ denote an equivariant moment map for the torus action on $(\mathcal{X}, \omega_{\mathcal{X}})$.
-Let $v$ denote the generator of the $S^1$ action on $\mathcal{X}$ lifting the standard action on $\C^*\subset\PP^1$.
-The differential forms
+Suppose $\pi\!: (\mathcal{X}, \omega_{\mathcal{X}}) \to \PP^1$ is a smooth compactified toric K\"ahler test configuration for a compact toric K\"ahler manifold $(X, \omega)$ of dimension $n$.
+When $[\omega] = c_1(L)$, this means roughly that $\pi$ restricts to a torus-equivariant polarised flat $\C^*$-degeneration of $(X, L)$ (see \cite{Legendre_localised} for more details in the general case). \begin{rmk} The toric assumption is convenient for the present discussion, especially since we can rely on the very general mirror symmetry results of Coates, Corti, Iritani and Tseng \cite{CoatesCortiIritani_hodge}, but ideally one should be able to work with the theta functions constructed in the Gross-Siebert programme \cite{GrossHackingSiebert_theta}.
+Indeed we do that in this paper for certain non-toric del Pezzos, as we explain in Section \ref{GeneralExmSec}. \end{rmk} To each such test configuration one associates a Donaldson-Futaki weight, or invariant, denoted by $\operatorname{DF}(\mathcal{X}, \omega_{\cX})$, and $K$-semistability of $(X, \omega)$ is defined as the condition $\operatorname{DF}(\mathcal{X}, \omega_{\cX}) \geq 0$ for all $(\mathcal{X}, \omega_{\cX})$ (this coincides with the more usual definition of $K$-semistability involving normal test configuratons, in the toric case, by \cite{DervanRoss_Kstab}).